you wanna know?

 Wood is an ancient carbon capture technology.
 When you make something from wood, the carbon is stored inside for as long as the product exists.
 People have been building sustainable goods from it forever, but lately it's a dying medium for products.
 We're changing that!

-Brent started Biglow Woodcraft in 2015 to make everything he could from sustainable material and pursue his own need to create.
+Brent started Biglow Woodcraft in 2015 to pursue his own need to create.
 He rented the back of an upholstery shop which turned out to be the perfect starting point.
 With access to proper machinery and a constant stream of luxury furniture, it laid the groundwork for the future of his business.

-Biglow Woodcraft has since grown like a forest from one Brent to a team of seven people.
-A people forest.
-We operate out of our own shop, with our own big machines, and we make our own fine products now.
+Biglow Woodcraft has since grown to a team of six people.
+We operate out of an old car wash building in Winnipeg, with our own big machines, and we make our own fine products.

 words to wares